How Our Stories [email protected]*! With Us

 The more we recognise our frequent stories and how unfounded they can be, the less they will be in control.

 This blog was inspired by teachings on communication and inner stories by Karen McAllister and Duncan Cryle during a live webinar on Keeping Connection With Others Despite Social Distancing on April 7, 2020.
-For more tools on how to make communication more conscious, join Karen and Duncan in an upcoming online course Ignite Your Spiritual Life.
+For more tools on how to make communication more conscious check out our current online offerings.